OrderN/CONQUEST-release/docs/strucrelax.rst

-downhill search direction, it may be worth trying quenched molecular dynamics, which propagates the equations of motion following a simple NVE approach, but resets the velocities to zero when the dot product of force and velocity is zero.
+downhill search direction, it may be worth trying quenched molecular dynamics, which propagates the equations of motion following a simple NVE approach, but resets the velocities to zero when the dot product of force and velocity becomes negative.

 ::

    AtomMove.TypeOfRun md
-   AtomMove.QuenchedMD T
+   AtomMove.QuenchMD T
    AtomMove.MaxForceTol 5e-4
    AtomMove.ReuseDM T